Effective Psychotherapists

 If you're interested in connecting with a professional to discuss difficult emotions or symptoms, you might seek a counselor or a therapist.
 They may each have differing licenses.
 For example, a behavioral counselor may have studied behavior, whereas a trauma therapist may have specialized in the impact of trauma on the body.

-When looking for the right therapist for you, it is important to consider how their education and qualifications vary.
-Areas of study for psychotherapists include topics such as human development, sexual abuse trauma, or sociology.
+When looking for the right psychotherapist for you, it is important to consider how their education and qualifications vary.
+Areas of study for psychotherapists include topics such as human development or sociology.

 How does psychotherapy work?

 To understand why listening skills can be necessary for a psychotherapist, you may want to understand what the psychotherapy process entails.
-Often, it's a collaborative talk therapy treatment for mental health challenges or conditions, such as cognitive-behavioral therapy (CBT).
+Often, it's a collaborative talk psychotherapy treatment for psychological challenges or conditions, such as cognitive behavioral therapy (also known as cognitive behavior therapy).

-For talk therapy to be effective for you, you might want a trusting relationship between yourself and your therapist.
-If you don't feel safe or heard, you may not feel comfortable being fully honest about your feelings.
+For talk therapy to be effective for you, you might seek a trusting relationship between yourself and your therapist.
+If you don't believe you are safe or heard, you may not be comfortable being fully honest about your feelings.
 In this case, it can be difficult for the therapy to be as effective as intended.

 The National Institute of Health (NIH) calls CBT "the gold standard of modern psychotherapy."
 Active listening can be a vital part of this therapy model (and others) because it's often based on open communication within the therapeutic relationship.